 Or: A Few Honesty Moments.

-I'm a thirty-something Aussie-Brit who lives in Finland.
-Technically I have all three citizenships, but I grew up in Australia and have been in Finland since 2009, when I married a Finn and brought my two children here.
+I'm a forty-something Aussie-Brit who lived in Finland for 7½ years and now lives in the UK.
+I grew up in Australia and moved to Finland in 2009, when I married a Finn and took my two children there.
+I was then naturalised as a Finn.

-I haven't worked since I arrived in Finland.
+I didn't work while I was in Finland.
 Initially the plan was to learn Finnish then do whatever menial work I could get.
-The reality was three solid years of struggling to learn the language (turns out that simply planning to do it and trying hard doesn't automatically make it happen) - plus various health imperfections mean I can't do physical work for more than a couple of hours at a time, which kills off most employment opportunities.
-There have been various online attempts, all long-hours-tiny-rewards.
+The reality was three solid years of struggling to learn the language (turns out that simply planning to do it and trying hard doesn't automatically make it happen) - plus various health imperfections meant I couldn't do physical work for more than a couple of hours at a time, which killed off most employment opportunities.
+There were various online attempts, all long-hours-tiny-rewards.

-What I HAVE done was be conscious of spending my husband's earnings.
+What I did do was be conscious of spending my husband's earnings.
 I've always been relatively frugal thanks to being raised on low incomes and then not being wealthy myself.
-But now it was about trying not to be a bigger burden than necessary.
+But it became trying not to be a bigger burden than necessary.
 So, lots of thrift shopping and buying in bulk.
 Not rocket surgery.

-Finland has taught me quite a lot of unexpected lessons about frugality too, and how "consumery" I used to be.
+Finland taught me quite a lot of unexpected lessons about frugality too, and how "consumery" I used to be.
 Before, I simply bought stuff without thinking about whether I really needed it.
 Now I buy far less and it is honestly effortless and painless.
-So you could say I'm turning a tiny bit Finnish.
+So you could say I turned a tiny bit Finnish.
 Don't worry, I will share :)

 There you have me.
 Elisa.